ccarabine/payrollapp/docs/features.md

 **User stories covered:**<br>
 *3. As a user, I want to easily navigate through the different functions to view and process payroll<br>
 11. As a user with no formal finance training/qualifications I need simple and easy to understand terminology<br>
-13. As a user I need quick painless process, in order to free up more time to be productive in other areas of my role.<br>
+13. As a user I need a quick painless process, to free up more time to be productive in other areas of my role.<br>
-14. I want a terminal based application containing validated Python code which allows the user to navigate the system intuitively without returning errors<br>*
+14. I want a terminal-based application containing validated Python code that allows the user to navigate the system intuitively without returning errors<br>*

 ___
 ### **Feature 3: Display payroll**
 ___
 From the main menu, the user will be prompted to select an option by typing the relevant numeral.

-*Option 1* from the main menu typed , the payroll menu will be displayed
+*Option 1* from the main menu typed, the payroll menu will be displayed

 <details>
 <summary>Display Payroll menu</summary>